-• Keep everyone including children away from the battery.

-• Charge the battery in a well-ventilated area.

-• Battery posts, terminals and related accessories contain lead and lead compounds, chemicals known to the State of California to cause cancer and reproductive harm.
-Batteries also contain other chemicals known to the State of California to cause cancer.
+- Keep everyone including children away from the battery. - Charge the battery in a well-ventilated area. - Battery posts, terminals and related accessories contain lead and lead compounds, chemicals known to the State of California to cause cancer and reproductive harm.
 Wash hands after handling.